 The article, Thinking About Psychological Literacy, explains important aspects of success that are not measured by grades, like the ability to be self-reflective, action-oriented, and connected to work that improves the lives of others.
 These skills cannot be measured by numbers, nor are they easily compared through testing from one child to another.

 We may be living in an age that is obsessed with numbers, but that doesn’t mean we have to teach our children to measure their self-worth by good grades or test scores alone.
-In fact, parents, teachers, coaches, and other supportive adults are in a position to nurture psychological literacy and help develop the internal strengths that determine a meaningful life.
+In fact, parents, teachers, coaches, and other supportive adults are in a position to nurture psychological literacy and emotional intelligence, helping develop the internal strengths that determine a meaningful life.